Beth Haim of Ouderkerk aan de Amstel

 The Beth Haim of Ouderkerk aan de Amstel is the oldest Jewish cemetery in the Netherlands.

+History

-It was purchased for use as a burying ground by the Jewish community of Amsterdam in 1614 and is located in the village of Ouderkerk aan de Amstel, in the countryside near Amsterdam.
+The land was purchased for use as a burying ground by the Jewish community of Amsterdam in 1614 and is located in the village of Ouderkerk aan de Amstel, in the countryside near Amsterdam.

+The Jewish population of Amsterdam are sephardic from the Iberian Peninsula who arrived in Holland during the 17th century.

+Facilities

+Monuments

 In addition to its age, the graveyard is interesting because the tombstones have inscriptions in three languages, Portuguese, Dutch and Hebrew, and because, unusually for a Jewish cemetery, many of the tombstones are carved with elaborate scenes including human figures.